vibhu-dixit/BountyHub_SunHacks-26/README.md

-# Bounty-Hub
-## SunHacks-26
+# SunHacks-26
-# 🎯 BountyBoard – Freelancing Meets Bounty Hunting
+# #🎯 BountyBoard – Freelancing Meets Bounty Hunting

 ## Overview
 BountyBoard is a web platform that blends the **urgency of bounty hunting** with the **flexibility of freelancing**.